 - Those with mild disease have a much lower risk of complications, but should have a minimum of annual blood pressure checks and be aware to consult their GP (who can refer them on if necessary) if they encounter unusual symptoms.

-There are no specific drugs for the disorder, although they may be needed for secondary problems such as hypertension, epilepsy or ADHD.
+Additional medication may be needed for secondary problems such as hypertension, epilepsy or ADHD.

 - Neurofibromas that press on vital structures, obstruct vision, or grow rapidly need urgent attention.